Last Updated on 11/08/24 by Rose Palmer

 I used the Medallion App to check in before my cruise.
 I was able to fill out all the necessary information to get into the “blue” check in lane without too much difficulty.

-Once I was on board, I could use the app to schedule dinner reservations, order room service, order drinks to be delivered to my seat, track and find members in my cruising party and look at my bill.
-I did not use mine very much in that capacity, but when I did order drinks it worked fine and they arrived promptly.
+Once I was on board, I could use the app to look at the list of daily activities, schedule dinner reservations, order room service, order drinks or food to be delivered to my seat, track and find members in my cruising party and look at my bill.
+I did not use mine very much in that capacity, but when I did, it worked fine.

 Interactive On Board Screens